 The first camp was the “Big Blocks” camp.
 This camp was led by Chinese mining giant Bitmain and Roger Ver, an early Bitcoin investor who was involved with a number of startups when Bitcoin was just gaining initial adoption.

-Big blockers were afraid that Bitcoin’s scalability issue would prevent it from becoming what Satoshi Nakamoto, Bitcoin’s inventor, initially intended – a peer to peer payment system.
+Big blockers were afraid that Bitcoin’s scalability issue would prevent it from becoming what Satoshi Nakamoto, Bitcoin’s inventor, initially intended – a peer-to-peer payment system.

-With such long confirmation times and high fees, people wouldn’t use Bitcoin for day to day transactions and would instead treat it as a store of value – like gold.
+With such long confirmation times and high fees, people wouldn’t use Bitcoin for day-to-day transactions and would instead treat it as a store of value, like gold.

-The supporters of this camp suggested a very simple solution – Let’s increase the block size.
+The supporters of this camp suggested a very simple solution: Let’s increase the block size.
 If we increase Bitcoin’s block size to 8mb, we’ll be able to confirm as many as 8 times the number of transactions per second.

 This will reduce the existing congestion of the network, and in the future, we’ll increase the block size as much as needed as Bitcoin achieves further adoption.